Accountant and auditor, Kaikaute, kaitātari kaute hoki

 You may need

-- a relevant tertiary qualification in accounting, or business or commerce majoring in accounting
+- a relevant tertiary qualification in accounting or business and management (accounting)

 - a Chartered Accountant (CA) qualification or a Certified Public Accountant (CPA) qualification